Reach-Robotics/reach_robotics_sdk/docs/_sources/ros2/index.rst.txt

 .. end_effector_pose_publisher
 .. """""""""""""""""""""""""""""""""""""""""""
 ..
 The end effector pose publisher node will request the end effector pose from the manipulator and publish it to ROS.
 The
-.. published topics of ``end_effector_pose_publisher`` are,
+.. published topics of ``end_effector_pose_publisher`` are:

 .. * :code:`end_effector_pose` (:code:`geometry_msgs/PoseStamped`) - End effector pose of the manipulator.
 .. * :code:`tx` (:code:`bpl_msgs/Packet`) - Packets to send the the manipulator.

-.. and the subscribed topics are,
+.. and the subscribed topics are:

 .. * :code:`rx` (:code:`bpl_msgs/Packet`) - Packets to receive from the manipulator.

-.. with parameters,
+.. with parameters:

 .. * :code:`frame_id` (String) - TF Frame ID of the maniulator base (default: :code:`bravo_base_link`).
 .. * :code:`frequency` (Float) - Frequency to Request / Publish the end effector pose (default: :code:`20`)

 .. control_node
 .. """""""""""""""""""""""""""""
 ..
 The BPL Control Node provides control of the manipulator.
-Control options include,
+Control options include:

 .. * Joint Velocity Control
 .. * Joint Position Control
 .. * End Effector Pose Control

 ..
-The published topics of ``end_effector_pose_publisher`` are,
+The published topics of ``end_effector_pose_publisher`` are:

 .. * :code:`tx` (:code:`bpl_msgs/Packet`) - Packets to send to the manipulator.

-.. and the subscribed topics are,
+.. and the subscribed topics are:

 .. * :code:`control/`